 Planning a trip to Tokyo with kids?
 Tokyo is a safe, family friendly city in Japan with lots of children’s activities, cool kid’s attractions, cute kawaii stores and fun family things to do.

-From theme parks to huge robots, cat cafes to gachapons galore, there is something to suit all tastes when visiting Tokyo with kids (there is even a poo museum).
+From theme parks to huge robots, cat cafes to gachapons galore, there is something to suit all tastes when visiting Tokyo with kids (and even a poo museum).

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-And visiting Tokyo with kids or big families doesn’t have to be expensive – many child friendly and kids attractions are free or inexpensive, plus there are lots of cheap Japanese chain restaurants with kid’s menus.
+And visiting Tokyo with kids or big families doesn’t have to be expensive – many child friendly and kids attractions are free (like the Sanrio Forest stamp trail), plus there are lots of affordable Japanese chain restaurants with kid’s menus.

-Here is our guide to the best things to with kids in Tokyo, Japan in 2024:
+Here is our guide to the best things to do with kids in Tokyo, Japan.

 Plan My Japan tip – if you are short on time, the best place to head to in central Tokyo with kids is Odaiba – a kind of ‘fantasy island’ with lots of children’s activities like Doraemon Future Department Store, a 20 metre high moving Gundam and various immersive experiences.